-The company has also upgraded from Automate to Automate Enterprise, a highly-scalable, multi-machine version of the original Automate platform.
+The company has also upgraded from Automate to Automate Plus, a highly-scalable, multi-machine version of the original Automate platform.
 The upgrade gives PSCU Financial Services the additional ability to design graphical automation workflows across multiple servers, maintain a central repository of reusable objects for easy workflow and task building, and centralize management and administration for all of the automated processes and components in the network for improved efficiency and security.

 Cumulatively, all of the Automate-enabled tasks at PSCU Financial Services are saving the company more than 400 hours on a monthly basis without spending tens of thousands of dollars on custom scripting.

 In the IS department, for example, simply eliminating manual FTP transfers of multiple files for hundreds of clients to a folder on the company's web server—and instead letting Automate handle file transfer—has slashed the monthly workload by an estimated 36 hours.
 In the Response Center, the single act of allowing routine batch jobs to be kicked off, executed, and monitored by Automate has delivered a massive monthly time savings of 350 hours.